mnot/I-D/draft-nottnick-ietf-decisions.md

 * the options considered and the trade-offs between them, including the use cases weighed against each other;
 * what would constitute grounds to revisit the decision, if that is not obvious.

-Consensus decisions MUST be recorded; this might be in e-mail, a publicly available document, or an issues list.
+Consensus decisions can be recorded in e-mail, a publicly available document, or an issues list.
 Such a record need not be formal, but the consensus caller remains responsible for being able to cite their determinations.

 # Non-Consensus Decisions {#non-consensus}

 Some IETF decisions do not require a consensus process.
 In general, these can be characterised as administrative decisions that often have other established procedural requirements.

-For example, a Working Group chair does not need to establish consensus to adopt a draft as a work item, because that would necessitate going through the full process in {{consensus}} for the draft's content, effectively making it ready for publication.
+For example, a Working Group chair does not need to establish consensus to adopt a draft as a work item, because that would require the full process in {{consensus}} for the draft's content, effectively making it ready for publication.

 Likewise, establishing the time and location of an interim meeting does not require consensus, as doing so would introduce unreasonable overhead and endanger the group's work.